SaharElloumi/Hsouna-Website-Angular-HTML-CSS/README.md

 ## Getting Started
-This project is a simple e-commerce website powered by Angular 17 on the frontend and Spring Boot for the backend.
+This project is a simple e-commerce website powered by Angular 17 on the frontend.
-For the database we used PostgreSQL.

 ## About This Project
 You can browse items or select an item from the showcase.
 You can store your information for faster purchase.